 * Outdoorsy/Sports Dads: Not only is outdoor equipment a great gift, it’s the season for hiking, gardening and enjoying the outdoors.
 Golf equipment, camping and fishing gear, and GPS systems are great for sporty dads.
 For gardeners, an electrical shear will ease the task of tending gardens.
 For a bigger impact, consider a riding mower or tractor.

 * Chef Dads: If he can’t be pried from the kitchen, he’s definitely a chef dad.
 If you have a large budget, consider a new grill, complete with add-ons like a smoker or rotisserie.
 If you’ve got less to spend, try a new espresso machine or countertop portable grill.

 * Fix-It Dads: Bring on the most powerful electric drills, wrenches, nail guns and sanders for this dad.
+Go online and find him the best table saw.
 The choices are endless, no matter your budget.
 Be sure to get safety gear, such as goggles, protective footwear or work gloves.

 * New Dads: A digital camera or camcorder will help him capture precious moments.
 Extra camera features to look for include image stabilization and sharpness in dim lighting.
 Remember to purchase a memory card with capacity to save all those new memories.
 Bassinets, carriers, strollers or car seats will also please the new papa.

 Once you’ve found the perfect gift, protect it for the long-term.
 Most warranties that come with products are “limited.”
 Give dad extra peace of mind by purchasing an extended service plan.
 Many protect against failures from normal wear and tear, accidental damage, mechanical and electrical breakdowns, and defects in materials and workmanship.